We respect our environment and commit to leaving it in a better shape for future generations

 Rice is already being grown across North Queensland in irrigated as well as tropical rainfed areas.
 Areas with suitable growing conditions include Lakeland, Atherton Tablelands, Innisfail, Tully, Ingham, Burdekin, Proserpine and Mackay.

 Rice is a natural fit for the existing cropping systems in North Queensland within a sugar/rice/pulse rotation.
 Farmers traditionally have a fallow (uncultivated) period between sugar plantings and rice can be introduced as an alternative into this crop rotation thereby generating additional income.
-Crop rotation also generally provides benefits to productivity of the soil and the yields of future crops.See More
+Crop rotations also generally provide benefits to the productivity of the soil and the yields of future crops.See More

 “Growers who have added rice to their farming system are seeing improved soil structure and conditions after the rice crop and we’d expect them to see gains in the cane crop immediately after planting,” said Russell Ford, Manager of Rice Research Australia Pty Ltd (RRAPL), a subsidiary of SunRice.